 - What does work in the subject involve?

-- Why would I want to do it, too?
+- Why would anyone want to do it as a job?

 - What do people do with an STS degree?